jsacco1/jsacco1.github.io/_posts/2026-06-10-LASER-lysosome-repair.md

 ---

-The paper is open access in *Nature* (published June 3, 2026).
+The paper is open access in *Nature* (published June 3, 2026): [LASER couples damage sensing to ESCRT assembly for lysosome repair](https://doi.org/10.1038/s41586-026-10604-6).
 If you work on lysosomal biology, ESCRT function, neurodegeneration, or functional genomics and want to discuss the work, feel free to reach out.

 [jsacco001@gmail.com](mailto:jsacco001@gmail.com)